 Before deciding to pursue a career in law, Doug was a securities analyst for SBCI Securities Asia, Ltd. in Tokyo, Japan covering the paper & pulp, beer and steel industries and before that a writer and editor for a Japanese investor relations company, IR Japan, Inc., writing the English-language annual reports and other disclosure materials for Japanese companies with shares listed on U.S. exchanges.
 Doug spent four years in the U.S. Army as a Chinese linguist, and is proficient in Mandarin Chinese and Japanese.
 Doug is a member of the Ohio State and Columbus Bar Associations and is active in pro bono matters.
 Prior to founding Lape Mansfield Nakasian & Gibson, Doug was a partner in the Columbus office of Jones Day.

-Doug is the proud father of three kids, Marr – a recent graduate and basketball player at Denison University; Meg – a sophomore at the University of California at Berkeley; and Tommy – a high school junior.
+Doug is the proud father of three kids – Marr, a graduate of Denison University, who lives and works in Denver, Colorado; Meg, a graduate of the University of California at Berkeley, who lives and works in San Francisco, California; and Tommy, a graduate of Carnegie Mellon University, who lives and works in Washington, D.C.
 Doug and his wife Eri enjoy the arts, music, reading, travel and outdoor activities (including gardening, golfing and tennis).
 Doug is also an avid woodworker and restorer of old cars.